JAM Project: History

 In 2015, JAM Project celebrated its 15th anniversary with a series of concerts that contained 39 songs in its setlist chosen from all their previous albums, the most songs in any of their concerts to date.
 They also released a CD based on a new ultra-high quality (UHQ CD) standard containing re-arranged and re-recorded hits voted on by fans.
 The same year, the group exposed itself to a new audience through "THE HERO! ~Ikareru Kobushi ni Honō wo Tsukero~" (lit.
 "Set Fire To The Furious Fist)", their opening for the first season of One-Punch Man.
 The music video, filmed in San Francisco, has accumulated more than 50 million views on YouTube.

 In 2020, the group celebrated its 20th anniversary with the release of the album The Age of Dragon Knights.
 JAM Project worked with prominent peers, including Yuki Kajiura, GRANRODEO, ALI PROJECT, angela and members of FLOW.
 The group also released JAM Project 20th Anniversary Complete BOX, which includes all of the group's albums, a collection of its foreign-language recordings, Blu-rays of a concert and other footage, and a 300-page booklet.

 The COVID-19 pandemic caused a planned tour to be scuttled.
 Kageyama, however, credited the unplanned break with rejuvenating the band's creative drive.
 That rebirth is the subject of the 2021 documentary Get Over -- JAM Project the Movie.

 The group's producer is Shunji Inoue, the founder of Lantis and a former bandmate of Kageyama.
-JAM Project is managed by HIGHWAY STAR, a Bandai Namco-owned agency that represents Kageyama, Endoh and Kitadani in their solo careers.
+JAM Project is managed by HIGHWAY STAR, which also represents Kageyama, Endoh and Kitadani in their solo careers.
+In 2021, HIGHWAY STAR spun off from Bandai Namco, with the new business including Lantis recording and production assets, and relationships with artists including JAM Project.